IIP-Design/iip-static-assets/Commons/HelpPage.md

 ### What is the Content Commons?

-The Content Commons is the portal to search, discover, and share content from the U.S. Department of State’s Bureau of Global Public Affairs (GPA).
+The Content Commons is the portal to search, discover, and share Public Diplomacy (PD) content from the U.S. Department of State’s Bureau of Global Public Affairs (GPA), PD sections in Regional and Functional bureaus, and Public Affairs sections at posts around the globe.

 ### Who manages the Content Commons?